gbif/hp-gelechiidae/about.md

 Gelechiidae of the World is a network to facilitate access to biodiversity occurrence records published in the Global Biodiversity Information Facility (GBIF), and related information on the internet as well.
 The project aims to support the community through providing resources and information of Worldwide Gelechiidae species with data visualized.

-## Quam ex te videt
+## People

+Richard Brown
-Quam Erycina et celsoque trabes; torva, nec et alto egens.
+Ronald W. HodgesQuam Erycina et celsoque trabes; torva, nec et alto egens.
 Vera ponentem cognitus clipeo cognovit *vellent Acoetes prorae* infamataeque priori, **sit ubi**.